Noge morning, coffee, Bill Evans

 Chigusa's coffee shop is open from 12:00 noon.
-Although preparations for opening the store can be made even in the last minute of the afternoon, I sometimes go early in the morning because I want to monopolize the store.
+Preparations for opening the store are in time even from the last minute of the afternoon, but I sometimes go early in the morning because I want to monopolize the store.

-It's getting cold and cold these days, so the morning in Noge smells like winter.
-In the downtown area, the heat of last night is cold and quiet like a lie, and there are few people passing by.
-Looking down at empty sake bottles and a pile of hand towels waiting to be collected on the street, "I think it was a thrill last night," he said while sipping coffee with a siphon.
-I haven't made a record yet, because it's nice to hear coffee popping into the glass funnel.
-When the siphon calms down and the scent of coffee spreads in the store, turn on the audio.
+It's getting colder these days, so it smells like winter in the morning in Noge.
+In the downtown area, the heat of last night was lie-cool and quiet, and there was little traffic.
+Looking at the empty liquor bottles and the pile of hand towels waiting to be collected on the street, he said, "I was so crazy last night," he said, brewing coffee with a siphon.
+It's nice to have coffee in the glass funnel and make a popping noise, so I haven't played any records yet.
+Turn on the audio when the siphon calms down and the aroma of coffee spreads throughout the store.

 * Oversized speaker sitting inside the Chigusa store

-The oversized speaker with Chigusa's presence is designed so that you can hear the sound of a piano trio well.
-The tweeter is in a good mood if the emotional and delicate piano timbre, especially the high notes, brilliantly sounds.
-Believing that it is in good shape today, "Yeah, it sounds good!"
-When I listen to this song, I sometimes remember it.
+Chigusano's oversized speakers are designed so that you can hear the sound of the piano trio well.
+The tweeter is in a good mood if the emotional and delicate piano tone, especially the high notes, echoes brilliantly.
+Believing that he is in good shape today, he says, "Yeah, it sounds good!"
+When I listen to this song, I suddenly remember it.

-By the way, Evans is participating in Miles Davis'Kind of Blue' (released in 1959).
-It's the best-selling album in jazz history, and it's a legendary album that established a new playing technique called mode jazz.
-Two years later, "Waltz for Debbie" was the first album to be recorded in a trio, and it won 1st place in the Swing Journal's Best 100 as a masterpiece in jazz history.
+By the way, Evans participates in Miles Davis's "Kind of Blue" (released in 1959).
+It is the best-selling album in the history of jazz, and a legendary album that has established a new playing method called modal jazz.
+"Waltz for Debby" is an album that challenged to be recorded in the first trio two years later, and has won the first place in the Swing Journal's best 100 as a masterpiece in the history of jazz.

-However, the wrinkle between the eyebrows was slightly loosened in the second song, "Waltz for Debby," which also became the album title.
-This song was created to celebrate the birthday of her niece Debbie's 3rd birthday, and the mellow tone of water droplets on the surface of the water is fun and beautiful.
-I imagined an adorable 3-year-old girl innocently dancing in the waltz that my uncle made and lightened my mind a little.
+However, the wrinkles between the eyebrows were a little loosened in the second song "Waltz for Debby" which became the album title.
+Created to celebrate the third birthday of her niece Debbie, this song has a fun and beautiful tone like water droplets popping on the surface of the water.
+I imagined a adorable 3-year-old girl dancing innocently with a waltz made by my uncle, which lightened my heart a little.

-Before I knew it, I didn't go to jazz cafe anymore and JAZZ @ GROOVE closed.
-I was busy with the busy days and soon became accustomed to the cafe where delicious coffee came out, and I could not afford to enjoy the sound at the jazz cafe.
-However, life is an interesting thing, and I arrive at Noge just before I knew it, and I work as a staff of Chigusa.
-I never dreamed that the day when I would enter the counter of a long-established jazz cafe would come.
+Before I knew it, I didn't go to a jazz cafe anymore, and JAZZ @ GROOVE closed.
+Being chased by busy days, I got used to the cafe where delicious coffee was served immediately, and I could not afford to enjoy the sound at the jazz coffee shop.
+However, life is an interesting thing, and I arrived at Noge so that I could be swept away and worked as a staff member of Chigusa.
+I never dreamed that the day would come when I would enter the counter of a long-established jazz coffee shop.

-A little earlier than usual, come to Chigusa and listen to "Waltz for Debbie".
-Music that used to feel cold seems to have a warm feeling that inspires the sound equipment of Chigusa's earning power.
-However, it is not traumatic, but I am a little worried when I hear the beginning.
-Not as much as when I stretched out and went to a jazz cafe.
+A little earlier than usual, I come to Chigusu and listen to "Waltz for Debby".
+The songs that once felt cold now sound like a warm feeling that inspires the audio equipment of Chigusano's earning head.
+It's not traumatic, but when I hear the beginning, I get a little nervous.
+Not as much as when I was growing up and going to a jazz coffee shop.

-Remembering all that, Noge's morning slowly passed by.
-It's about time the regulars open and regulars come.
+Recalling this and that, Noge's morning slowly passes.
+It's about time for the regulars to open.

 Founded in 1933.
 One of the oldest jazz cafes in Japan.
-The founder, Mamoru Yoshida, has continued to "create a store for listening to sound" since the time of its founding, and he is deeply involved in the music scene in Yokohama not only as the owner of the jazz cafe but also as a planning and guardian for the music scene in Yokohama.
-Continued to be with jazz.
-Currently operated as a general incorporated foundation.
+Mamoru Yoshida, the founder, has been "creating a store for listening to sounds" since the company was founded, and has been deeply involved in the music scene in Yokohama not only as an owner of a jazz cafe but also as a planner and guardian, and his life is the last.
+It continued to be with jazz.
+It is currently operated as a general incorporated foundation.

 Address2-94 Noge-cho, Naka-ku, Yokohama-shi, Kanagawa